-Project related travel costs of the project staff employed and ASP(s) financed by the beneficiary are eligible for financing under the travel and accommodation costs cost category.
+Project related travel costs of the project staff employed and Associated Strategic Partner(s) financed by the beneficiary are eligible for financing under the travel and accommodation costs cost category.

-The travel and accommodation costs can be reimbursed using two methods.
-The method eligible for each call will be specified in the Call announcement.
+The travel and accommodation costs may be reimbursed using two methods:

-- A. on a real cost basis; or

-- B. as a flat rate of 15% of staff costs

-- A. Travel and accommodation costs reimbursed on real cost basis:
+- A. as a flat rate of 15% of staff costs; or - B. on a real cost basis